Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `lockNode`

+*Read-only*.
 Quick access to the reference's lock node, if any.

 **Returns**: